Benefit

 Step 1.
 Hold the head halter up by the nose loop with one hand so your dog notices it.
 With a treat in your hand, reach through the nose loop and let your dog take the treat.
 As soon as your dog eats the treat, put the head halter behind your back (out of sight).

 Step 3.
 Next, leave the nose loop on your dog’s nose for just a fraction of a second more each time before you present the treat.
-When your dog eagerly pushes his nose through the loop as soon as you present the treat, leave the loop on while you feed several treats in quick succession.
-This is easiest if your dog looks at you, because it keeps his nose up.
+When your dog eagerly pushes their nose through the loop as soon as you present the treat, leave the loop on while you feed several treats in quick succession.
+This is easiest if your dog looks at you, because it keeps their nose up.

 Step 4.
-When you can leave the nose loop on for 20–30 seconds while delivering a treat every 2–3 seconds, go back to putting it on for just a second, but taking one neck strap around his neck for a second before treating and removing the head halter.
-Work up to holding both neck straps around his neck (don’t buckle them) for several seconds while you deliver treats.
+When you can leave the nose loop on for 20–30 seconds while delivering a treat every 2–3 seconds, go back to putting it on for just a second, but taking one neck strap around their neck for a second before treating and removing the head halter.
+Work up to holding both neck straps around their neck (don’t buckle them) for several seconds while you deliver treats.

 Tips

-- Start at the beginning each time.
+• Start at the beginning each time.

-- Make sure the treats don’t start coming until the head halter is in the picture and that the treats disappear when the head halter does.
+• Make sure the treats don’t start coming until the head halter is in the picture and that the treats disappear when the head halter does.
 You can also use a toy instead.

 EXERCISE 2